 Oahu is the third-largest island in Hawaii, the home to nearly one million residents and the most developed among all other islands.
 On this island, you will find some of the popular destinations in Hawaii, including the capital, Honolulu, Waikiki, and Pearl Harbor.
 Due to its various developments, Oahu has the highest number of job opportunities in tourism, government, healthcare, military, and construction.
 In regards to the areas where to live on Oahu, the island offers various options.
 The following will help you decide which is the best fit for you and your family.

 Living in Waikiki.
 As the center of Oahu, Waikiki offers a lot of tourist activities and things that you can do with your time.
 Among these things are the great restaurants and fantastic nightlife, shopping, and beautiful beaches that can keep you busy.
 However, due to the significant tourism, the prices for everything in Waikiki are a bit higher than in other areas of the island.
+If you’re just new in the Island and looking for a reliable storage service on Oahu, this article how to choose reliable storage services on Oahu will help you decide on how to find the right storage for you.

 Living in “Town”.
 Besides Waikiki, you can find these areas referred to as “Town” in the heart of Honolulu city, the Manoa, Makiki, Kaimuki, Punchbowl, Diamond Head, and Chinatown.
 The town is mostly crowded and noisy as expected of big cities, but these activities and amenities are close to your home.